Ichneutica rubescens: Description

 Ichneutica rubescens attracted to a light trap.

 Brian Patrick has described the larvae of this species as moss green with black markings.

 Butler described the adults of this species as follows:

 Primaries sandy pale brown, with the ordinary markings (including the cuneiform external patch, and a diffused patch at external angle) ferruginous; reniform spot enclosing a blackish J -shaped marking, and bounded externally by two black dots; orbicular represented by a black dot, below which is an oblique ferruginous dash; a discal arched series of minute black dots on the veins; secondaries smoky-brown, with rosy-cupreous reflections, fringe and margin sandy -brown; body pale sandy-brown; thorax somewhat ferruginous down the centre; abdomen whitish at the base, with four brown-banded dorsal tufts; under surface uniform pale shining sandy-brown, with faint rosy reflections; discocellulars blackish.
 Expanse of wings 1 inch 7 lines.

 The wingspan of the adult male is between 38 and 45 mm and the wingspan of the female is between 38 and 44 mm.
 This species has a round or oval mark near the centre of the forewing that encloses a dot.
 This is diagnostic of this species.

 Distribution

 It is endemic to New Zealand.
 This species can be found in locations in the North Island, throughout the South Island and in Stewart and the Auckland Islands.

 Habitat

 This species occurs in native and tussock grasslands along with beech and podocarp forests.

 Behaviour

 Adults of this species are on the wing from December to April.
-This species is attracted to light.
+This species is attracted to light and have been collected via a mercury vapour light trap.